Gaza genocide: Deliberate destruction of civilian infrastructure

 Mark Levene and Elyse Semerdjian locate the mass destruction of infrastructure within Israel's Dahiya doctrine, implemented against Gaza since 2006, with Levene calling it urbicide and a tool of genocide.
 In October 2024, Forensic Architecture concluded, "Israel's military campaign in Gaza is organised, systematic, and intended to destroy conditions of life and life-sustaining infrastructure".

 In July 2025, The Guardian reported that "about 70% of the structures in Gaza are either completely destroyed or severely damaged".
 Israel was reportedly paying contractors up to 5,000 shekels per building demolished.
 In February 2025 it was reported that at least 15 children had died of hypothermia over the winter due to Israel's destruction of housing and power facilities.
 In May 2025, Netanyahu said, "we are destroying more and more homes, and Gazans have nowhere to return to.
 The only inevitable outcome will be the wish of Gazans to emigrate outside of the Gaza Strip."

 In a December 2024 report, Human Rights Watch accused Israel of committing acts of genocide in Gaza by targeting water and sanitation infrastructure and depriving Palestinians of adequate access to water.
 The report alleges that Israel intentionally damaged solar panels powering treatment plants, a reservoir, and warehouses, while blocking repair materials and fuel for generators, cutting electricity supplies, and attacking workers.
 According to B'Tselem, Israel has destroyed 84% of Gaza's water facilities, while in a report authored and published by the World Bank, European Union, and United Nations it was reported that 89% of Gaza's water, sanitation, and hygiene facilities had been destroyed or damaged.
-UN Special Rapporteur Pedro Arrojo-Agudo called these attacks "an important part of a genocidal strategy."
+UN Special Rapporteur Pedro Arrojo-Agudo called these attacks "an important part of a genocidal strategy".

 Rafah, a city in the southern Gaza Strip, has been razed; this has been mostly carried out by bulldozing and controlled demolitions of buildings, rather than by aerial bombardment.
 In July 2025, the BBC reported that Israel had engaged in controlled demolitions of civilian infrastructure, potentially in violation of the Geneva Convention.
 The BBC reported an IDF spokesperson saying, "Hamas and other terrorist organizations conceal military assets in densely populated civilian areas.
 The IDF identifies and destroys terrorist infrastructure located, among other places, within buildings in these areas."
-In November 2025, the BBC reported that Israel had demolished over 1,500 buildings in Gaza since the ceasefire with Hamas.
-A spokesperson for the IDF said it was acting "in accordance with the ceasefire framework" as the demolitions occurred behind the Yellow Line, territory under Israeli military control.
+In November 2025, the BBC reported that Israel had demolished over 1,500 more buildings in Gaza since the ceasefire with Hamas.
+A spokesperson for the IDF said it was acting "in accordance with the ceasefire framework" as the demolitions occurred behind the Yellow Line, in the portion of Gaza under Israeli military control, which comprises 53% of Gaza.